Warhorse Studios

 Warhorse Studios s.r.o. is a Czech video game developer based in Prague.
 Founded in July 2011 by Dan Vávra and Martin Klíma, the studio produced Kingdom Come: Deliverance, which was released in February 2018.
 In February 2019, the company was acquired by Plaion.

 History

 Warhorse Studios’ foundation was announced on 25 July 2011 by Dan Vávra, formerly a writer and game designer for 2K Czech, and Martin Klíma, formerly a producer for Bohemia Interactive.
 Early hires were Viktor Bocan and Zbyněk Trávnický.

 The studio's first project was role-playing video game Kingdom Come: Deliverance, which was released on 13 February 2018.
+By February 2024, the game had sold six million units.

-On 13 February 2019, the studio was acquired by Koch Media for €42.8 million.
+On 13 February 2019, the studio was acquired by Koch Media (renamed Plaion in 2022) for €42.8 million.
 As of August 2019, Warhorse had 131 employees.

-On June 10, 2021, it was announced that Warhorse Studios would be collaborating with Saber Interactive to develop a Kingdom Come: Deliverance port for the Nintendo Switch.
+On 10 June 2021, it was announced that Warhorse Studios would be collaborating with Saber Interactive to develop a Kingdom Come: Deliverance port for the Nintendo Switch.
+Kingdom Come: Deliverance Royal Edition, which includes the game's five DLCs, was released in March 2024.

+In April 2024, Warhorse Studios announced Kingdom Come: Deliverance II.
+By this time, the company employed about 250 people.
+The game was released in February 2025 and sold one million units in a single day.